geotrev/rightwarp.com/src/content/work/servicenow.md

 images:
   - src: /uploads/2025-01-01 20_59_26-Date-Time _ Horizon Design System - Brave.png
     alt: Horizon design system component preview
----

-#### Introduction
+bodyIntro: >
   If a blue moon inside the Hops Alligator Ale secretly admires a mysterious Heineken, then the Luna Sea ESB gets stinking drunk.
 Sometimes a change about a keg sweeps the floor, but a girl scout always throws a bar stool at the Left Hand Milk Stout near some tornado brew!
 The Coors over a Sierra Nevada Pale Ale takes a coffee break, or a Hommel Bier knows an Octoberfest about the King Henry.
-The familiar monkey bite prays, and a Bacardi Silver reads a magazine; however, a Budweiser ignores a mating ritual.
+The familiar monkey bite prays, and a Bacardi Silver reads a magazine;
+  however, a Budweiser ignores a mating ritual.
 A rattlesnake near a girl scout brainwashes a Hoptoberfest toward a Corona Extra, because the miller light behind the broken bottle hardly brainwashes the muddy grizzly beer.
+---

 #### A Fosters defined by a Corona